 \\In place of Physics 260, the Physics Department will accept an introductory thermal physics course that includes statistical mechanics in its course description for transfer credit into the major.
-In place of Physics 280, the Physics Department will accept a programming course approved by the Physics Department.

 \\\One 300-level course that has been accepted for transfer credit as a Physics equivalent may count towards the Physics major.